 - tag – the URL of the Tag GitLab/git project.
 This URL also contains the ID of the Tag

 - properties – The Properties and their Annotation specific values

 - system – timestamp and author of the Annotation

 - user – user defined Properties with the CATMA ID and a list of values for each Property

 - target – contains a list of TextPosistionSelector selectors with start and end offsets that reference the aformentioned UTF-8 plain/text file with the extracted text

 Working with git

 The Gitlab backend is accessible at git.catma.de.
-Once you logged in with your CATMA account credentials you can find in the menu on the left the Access Tokens menu item.
+Once you logged in with your CATMA account credentials you can access your settings in the upper right corner.
+On the settings page you will find in the menu on the left the Access Tokens menu item.

 Add a personal access token with the ‘api’ scope enabled.